krakintgithub/main/roadmap/Readme.md

 OPEN:
 - Whitepaper writeups
 - Deploy the native token components once ETH gas prices are lowered to reasonable levels
-- Code the ButtCoin token swap contract
-- Deploy the ButtCoin token swap contract
+- Deploy and document the ButtCoin token swap contract
 - Code the webpage, see whether the URL forwarding can be done to github to be the host
 - Register Krakin't as the sole proprietorship in Canada, Ontario
 - Register the logo and a trademark